YuzheGu/Speech-Transcriber-with-RevAI/README.md

 Skip this step if you are transcribing **only** .wav files.

 If you are transcribing audio files that were recorded in a format other than .wav (e.g. .mp3, .ogg), install FFmpeg.
 Follow the steps described [here](https://www.hostinger.com/tutorials/how-to-install-ffmpeg) based on your operating system.
-See below for details on the file formats supported by STR.
+See [Requirements](#Requirements) for details on the file formats supported by STR.

 <br/>